R4EPI/R4EPIs-website/content/welcome/002-Generic-outbreak-template.md

     + epiweeks

 4. Analysis by person
-    + number of cases*
+    + number of cases\*
     + cases by sex and age group and combinations thereof
     + age sex pyramid
     + case fatality rate, by sex, age group and case definition
     + attack rate
     + mortality rate
-    + two*two tables
+    + two by two tables

-*You may notice in the "Person"section that there is R code in white spaces.
-Here you are able to take information from your data set, by using `` `r "your code"` `` and incorporate it directly in the text part of your output e.g. `` `r "nrow(linelist_cleaned)"` `` will let us know the total number of cases in the dataset.
+\*You may notice in the "Person"section that there is R code in white spaces.
+Here you are able to take information from your data set, by using `` `r your code` `` and incorporate it directly in the text part of your output e.g. `` `r "nrow(linelist_cleaned)"` `` will let us know the total number of cases in the dataset.

 5. Analysis by time
     + epicurve by date of onset (using the **incidence** package)